python/cpython/Doc/library/gzip.rst

 The data compression is provided by the :mod:`zlib` module.

-The :mod:`gzip` module provides the :class:`GzipFile` class which is modeled after Python's File Object.
-The :class:`GzipFile` class reads and writes :program:`gzip`\ -format files, automatically compressing or decompressing the data so that it looks like an ordinary file object.
+The :mod:`gzip` module provides the :class:`GzipFile` class.
+The :class:`GzipFile`
+class reads and writes :program:`gzip`\ -format files, automatically compressing or decompressing the data so that it looks like an ordinary :term:`file object`.

 Note that additional file formats which can be decompressed by the :program:`gzip` and :program:`gunzip` programs, such  as those produced by